Electrux/Ethereal/README.md

 A simple, dynamically typed, interpreted, generic programming language.

+# Prerequisites

+* GCC/Clang with full C++ 11 support
+* GMP library with CXX support (will be almost always built with support for CXX in your official distribution package)

+# About

 The language syntax is inspired from Python and C. It contains sufficient features to enjoy working with it, but avoids complex features like OOP.

 Ethereal does use a concept of member functions which are actually nothing but plain functions bound to a particular struct/type.
 And they allow the use of `self` to use the calling variable inside the function itself.